Nigeria: Kidnapped American rescued by US special forces | DW | 31.10.2020

 Forces including Navy SEALs rescued 27-year-old Philip Walton, who had been abducted on Tuesday from his home in neighboring southern Niger, officials said.

-No US troops were hurt in the operation but several of his captors were killed.
+No US troops were hurt in the operation on Friday night but several of his captors were killed.

 Read more: Donors respond to UN call for $1 billion to help in Sahel